-Astros Altuve, Marlins slugger Stanton win MVP awards
+Astros' Altuve, Marlins slugger Stanton win MVP awards

-(Reuters) - Jose Altuve of the World Series champion Houston Astros won the American League MVP award on Thursday while Marlins Giancarlo Stanton slugged his way to the National League honor.
+(Reuters) - Jose Altuve of the World Series champion Houston Astros won the American League MVP award on Thursday while Marlins Giancarlo Stanton slugged his way to the National League honour.

 Altuve, 27, led the majors in batting average and had 204 hits during a campaign that saw the Astros win their first world championship in the franchise’s 55-year history.

-The nimble second baseman beat out New York Yankees hulking outfielder Aaron Judge, 25, who hit 52 home runs in his first full season in the majors.
+The nimble second baseman beat out New York Yankees’ hulking outfielder Aaron Judge, who hit 52 home runs in his first full season in the majors.

+Altuve won 27 of 30 first-place votes from the Baseball Writers’ Association of America for 405 in total to handily defeat Judge in a race many thought would be closer.

+The 25-year-old Judge won the AL Rookie of the Year award earlier in the week by unanimous vote.

 Marlins powerhouse right fielder Stanton narrowly defeated Cincinnati Reds slugger Joey Votto for the NL award.

-The 28-year-old Stanton received 302 votes, just two more than Votto in the fourth-closest MVP balloting of all-time.
+The 28-year-old Stanton received 302 votes, just two more than Votto in the fourth-closest MVP ballot of all-time.

 Stanton led the majors with 59 home runs and 132 RBIs and posted a slugging percentage of .631.